-They get results, are strong at procedures, and gain respect from some of the team members who like directions, which is great for failing businesses or big operations.
-However, as this management style often fails to listen, chief leaders occasionally struggle to catch on to their team’s needs, making staff feel undervalued.
+Chiefs get results, prioritise procedures and gain respect from team members who like directions.
+This style of leadership is great for failing businesses or big operations.
+However, as this management style can be prone to failing to listen, chief leaders occasionally struggle to catch on to their team’s needs and can make staff feel undervalued.

-Sometimes misunderstood for being disorganised, the visionary leader can find it hard to settle down: they’re dreamers!
+Sometimes misunderstood for being disorganised, visionary leaders can find it hard to settle down: they’re dreamers!
 Not the strongest at day-to-day business management, they compensate by making their team feel valued.
-In fact, this is one of their goals!
-As far as they’re concerned, they’re building an amazing dream!
+In fact, this is one of their main goals.

-Their motivation can make visionary leaders good at getting results.
+Their motivation can make Visionary Leaders good at getting results.
 However, they will often need strong operational teams to work with them.
-Fantastic for new ventures, and of all management styles, this is likely the one to create the salons of tomorrow.
+Fantastic for new ventures, and of all management styles, Visionary Leaders are most likely to successfully create the salons of tomorrow.

 The Collaborative Leader: “Unison Is My Aim”

-Collaborative leaders often gain respect from their long-standing work and are very good at getting teams working together.
+Collaborative leaders often gain respect for their long-standing work ethic and are very good at helping teams to work together.
 They like to deal with HR situations and view their team as individuals sharing the same goals.
-Very emphatic and inspirational to every personality in the team, these types of managers are great listeners but can tend to be slow in putting things into action.
+This leadership style is very emphatic and inspirational to every personality in the team.
+These types of managers are great listeners, but can be slow putting things into action.

 The Participative Leader: “We Are All In It”

 Participative leaders are very good for team morale.
-Unlike the collaborative style of management/leadership, this style favours getting the whole team involved in the decision-making process.
+Unlike the authoritative style of Directive or Chief leaders, this style favours getting the whole team involved in the decision-making process.
 They are not the best in difficult times, but they do tend to make the team feel valued in their work.

-These kinds of managers are needed when morale is low or teams get demotivated.
-They can get good results but can also be slow at delivering solutions for day-to-day operations.
+These managers are needed when morale is low or teams become demotivated.
+They can achieve good results, but they can also be slow to deliver solutions for day-to-day operations.

 Final Thoughts On Management Styles

 To create better tomorrows as leaders, we must learn to adjust our management styles to face the various situations we are confronted with.
-Be visionary, but mix it up with a hint of directive and chief when needed, a pinch of participative to motivate teams, and add a touch of the collaborative style to help the team gel and work well together.
-Use tools and tech, such as a salon management app, to aid you.
-And above all, don’t forget to use the coaching style, especially in one to one’s!
+Be Visionary, but mix it up with a hint of Directive and Chief when needed, a pinch of Participative to motivate teams, and a touch of the Collaborative style to help the team gel and work well together.
+And above all, don’t forget to use the coaching style, especially in one-to-ones!

-Be stubborn about your goals & targets, and flexible about your methods.
-Results are what matter, and to inspire a workforce, you should apply all of these management styles at one point or another… sometimes, even on a daily basis!
+Be stubborn about your goals & targets but flexible in your methods.
+To inspire a workforce that achieves results, you should apply all of these management styles at one point or another… sometimes, even on a daily basis!